erdDEVcode/erdbox/docs/guide.md

 })
 ```

 The `invoke()` call above will create and sign a transaction to send to the network.
-The signing part will trigger the erdbox signing
-modal to show, which looks something like this:
+The signing part will trigger the erdbox signing modal to show, which looks something like this:

 ![Signing](https://raw.githubusercontent.com/erdDEVcode/erdbox/master/docs/signTransaction.png "Signing a transaction")

-If the user closes this modal without completing the process then the transaction is autoamtically cancelled and the `invoke()` call will
-throw an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).
-If the user completes the signing process the modal will auto-close and the signed transaction will be broadcast to the
+If the user closes this modal without completing the process then the transaction is autoamtically cancelled and the `invoke()` call will throw an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).
+If the user completes the signing process the modal will auto-close and the signed transaction will be broadcast to the network.

-network.
+_Note: If you try to sign a transaction without having first loaded the user's wallet then the wallet loading
+modal will automatically get shown first_.

 ## Frontend integration